Hridya2001/Hridya2001/README.md

-I'm a cloud computing and big data enthusiast passionate about building scalable data-driven solutions...
+☁️ A cloud computing and big data enthusiast passionate about building scalable data-driven solutions.

-## About ME
  ❤️ I love solving real-world problems using technologies like **AWS**, **Kafka** and **Spark**.